 The Wish List

-- Technology: In today’s digital world being connected, and staying connected, is critical.
+• Technology: In today’s digital world being connected, and staying connected, is critical.
 Our interviewees want more outlets and charging stations available in classrooms, studio spaces, gathering areas… and outdoors.
-Another wish list item was additional equipment for specialized programs like architecture or digital media.
-Getting time to learn and use equipment is difficult when many students have only one or two tools to use.
+They also want additional equipment for specialized programs like architecture or digital media.
+Coordinating access to equipment is difficult when many students have only one or two tools to share.

-- Biophilic Design: Incorporating biophilia into design is more than adding a few plants.
-Today’s students want spaces that blur the line between indoors and outdoors.
+• Biophilic Design: Like many of today’s students, our RLPSers want spaces that blur the line between indoors and outdoors.
 They like large windows that allow natural light into buildings and enable those inside to see out.
-Outdoors, they want to have more seating areas with tables to have lunch.
-They would also like to see outlets and charging spaces so that they can work while enjoying the outdoors.
+They also want typical conveniences provided indoors to exist in their outdoor spaces as well.
+This includes tables for eating or studying along with outlets and charging stations.

-- Interior Updates: Our interviewees value welcoming and inspiring spaces with personality.
-They want spaces with artwork and color; spaces that don’t feel like an institution filled with beige, or greige but encourage hanging out.
-Comfortable seating and areas that support individual study and work such as nooks and quiet areas, as well as rooms that are equipped for small group collaboration and larger community spaces that can host events.
+• Interior Updates: Our interviewees value welcoming and inspiring spaces with personality.
+They want spaces with artwork and color; spaces that don’t feel institutional.
+Comfortable seating and areas that support individual study and work such as nooks and quiet areas, as well as rooms that are equipped for small group collaboration and larger community spaces that can host events were mentioned as impactful for any potential student.

-- Additional Facilities: With classes occurring throughout the day and class projects being worked on at all hours, dining options should meet those needs, too.
+• Additional Facilities: With classes occurring throughout the day and class projects being worked on at all hours, dining options should meet those needs, too.
 A majority of our respondents would like dining venues to have additional hours, including weekends and late nights.
-Suggestions also included coffee shops, grab-and-go markets, and convenience options woven into campuses.
+Suggestions also included coffee shops, grab-and-go markets, and convenience options woven into campus.
 More studio space along with different levels of workspaces were mentioned as well as dorm upgrades and parking improvements.
-And, for times when they aren’t studying, they would have additional and nicer gyms available.
+And, for times when they aren’t studying, they would like additional and better quality gyms available.
 Recommendations ranged from upgrading present facilities, to adding athlete-only gyms.

 Campus Design Going Forward

-The preferences of our interviewee’s suggest a shift in how we should be approaching campus architecture.
+The preferences of our interviewee’s were not shocking or suggesting a shift in how we should be approaching campus architecture but they certainly are a reinforcement of the root of the “why” behind campus projects—to create spaces that stimulate learning, inspire personal growth and serve the community of each institution.
 They want spaces that support learning and work while also fostering community and belonging.
-When buildings or certain spaces have to close, it’s disappointing to students and the greater community.

 About the Author